 - Veggie Burgers: Take a break from fast food with this healthy at home option.

-Kid Food: Healthy Homemade Snacks
+Kid Food: Healthy Homemade Snacks for School, Home, and on the Go

 - Cheese Crackers: Let the kids help to roll out the easy-to-work-with dough for a fun kitchen activity.